park-peter/lakeflow-jobs-meta/README.md

 - ✅ Manual changes in Databricks UI are **overwritten**
 - ✅ Parameters, tags, or settings not in metadata are **removed**
 - ✅ Ensures consistency between metadata and deployed jobs
+- ✅ Jobs are created with `edit_mode: UI_LOCKED` to prevent accidental UI edits

 **Example:**
 ```yaml